-- A "Welcome Letter" or other introduction to the course helps establish contact between instructor and student and guides the student to start the course.
-It is recommended that the welcome letter be sent two weeks prior to class start date. - An instructor-created Home Page provides a starting point, establishes instructor presence, and helps students navigate to course materials. - An orientation shows students how to navigate the course, contact the instructor, and interact with course elements.
+- A "Welcome Letter" or other introduction to the course helps establish contact between instructor and student and guides the student to start the course. - An instructor-created Home Page provides a starting point, establishes instructor presence, and helps students navigate to course materials. - An orientation (video) shows students how to navigate the course, contact the instructor, and interact with course elements.